2004–05 Football League Trophy

 The 2004–05 Football League Trophy, known as the LDV Vans Trophy for sponsorship reasons, was the 24th season in the history of the competition.
 A straight knockout competition for English football clubs in the third and fourth tiers of the English football league system.

 In all, 60 clubs entered the competition.
 It was split into two sections, Northern and Southern, with the winners of each section contesting the final at the Millennium Stadium, Cardiff.
 The competition began on 28 September 2004 and concluded on 10 April 2005.

+Blackpool were the defending champions, but lost to Hereford United in the quarter-finals.

 The winners were Wrexham, who defeated Southend United 2–0.

 First round

 The First Round ties took place on 28 and 29 September 2004.
 Four clubs received a bye into the Second Round.
 Oldham Athletic and Tranmere Rovers in the Northern section, and Northampton Town and Swindon Town in the Southern section.